List of News and Information about incentives on 4WheelsNews.com

 Despite the fact that it doesn’t expect high volume sales, Volkswagen will not offer any sales incentives for the e-Golf a.k.a. the electric version of the Golf.
 As a result, there will be no batter-hire scheme like that offered by Renault for its electric models, or any system of credits that gives owners access to combustion-engined cars for longer trips, available for the BMW i range.

-The first deliveries of the e-Golf arrived at the end of August in the United Kingdom, and the electric car will be available for 25,845 GBP after the Government’s 5,000 GBP low-CO2 grant.
-Still, Volkswagen will offer the e-Golf for 229 GBP a month on a PCP plan.
+The first deliveries of the VW e-Golf arrived at the end of August in the United Kingdom, and the electric car will be available for GBP25,845 after the UK government’s low-carbon dioxide grant of GBP5,000.
+Still, Volkswagen will offer the e-Golf for GBP229 a month on a PCP plan.

-According to the manufacturer, the e-Golf customers are likely to be fleets and sales will be in the hundreds rather than the thousands.
-For those who don’t know, the e-Golf uses an electric motor that produces 115 hp (85 kW) and 270 Nm of torque.Read the entire article VW will not offer special sales incentives for the e-Golf in the UK
+According to the manufacturer, the VW e-Golf customers are likely to be fleets and sales will be in the hundreds rather than the thousands.
+For those who don’t know, the e-Golf uses an electric motor that produces 115 hp (85 kW) of max motive power and 270 Nm of peak torque.Read the entire article VW will not offer special sales incentives for the e-Golf in the UK

 Cadillac does not have any plan to trim its sticker prices or offer sweeter incentives to sell more vehicles in the United States, brand chief Johan de Nysschen told Automotive News in an interview.
 De Nysschen said that Cadillac should be willing to leave behind its traditional customer base as it tries to woo higher-end consumers it is currently appealing to by offering a revitalized vehicle lineup.